Estimated reading time: 6 minutes

 You can get a game console or a PC.

-You may also get the best tablet or smartphone in the market to better experience watching movies or playing mobile games.
+You may also get the best tablet or smartphone to experience better watching movies or playing mobile games.

 Being a collector might be the most expensive hobby that anyone can have.

-It involves seeking valuable items in a niche, whether it is pop culture or craftsmanship related.
+It involves seeking valuable items in a niche, whether pop culture or craftsmanship.

 The most coveted objects are always expensive as it is also sought after by like-minded people.